Skip to main content

 • Object-touch risk (DROP, TRUNCATE, MERGE without WHERE) often dominates “review burden” in migration scripts.

-sql.loc.*physical, code, comment, blank, logical, comment_density, max_statement_lines.
+sql.loc.*physical, code, comment, blank, logical, comment_density, max_statement_lines, avg_statement_lines.

 sql.statement.*count, kind_count.<kind>, kind_distinct, kind_entropy, unparsed_count.